Home / News & insights / Insights / Part 36 Offers – a quick case law update

 Conclusion

 The strength of the protection offered by a well timed and well pitched Part 36 offer cannot be overstated and in the majority of cases it would be unwise to not make any offers at all before trial.
 Extra care must of course be paid to ensure that the offer is strictly in compliance with CPR Part 36.
 This position has been further strengthened by the recent creation of new Civil Procedure Rule 36.5(5).
-This serves to apply more pressure on opponents (defendants, in particular) to accept a Part 36 offer on the table as a party can no longer assume that they will be entitled to accept a Part 36 Offer after the expiry of the Relevant Period without facing consequences such as the accrual of interest on such offer.
+This serves to apply more pressure on opponents (defendants, in particular) to accept a Part 36 offer on the table as a party can no longer assume that they will be entitled to accept a Part 36 Offer after the expiry of the Relevant Period, without facing consequences such as the accrual of interest on such offer.

 It is also worth noting that where a Claimant accepts a Defendant’s Part 36 offer outside of the relevant period, the Claimant is only entitled to the fixed recoverable costs applicable at the date of expiry of the relevant period and the Defendant is entitled to its fixed recoverable costs at the stage the offer was accepted (less what is owed to the Claimant).
+A caveat to this was seen in Attersley v UK Insurance Ltd [2025] EWHC 884 (KB), where the claimant accepted a Part 36 offer after the 21-day period and after the case had been allocated to the multi-track.
+On appeal, the judge relied on Qader v Esure Services Ltd [2016] EWCA Civ 1109 and held fixed costs were not intended to apply where there had been a judicial determination that a Part 7 claim should be allocated to the multi-track.

 However, where a Defendant fails to beat a Claimant’s Part 36 offer at trial, the Claimant is entitled to its fixed recoverable costs for the stage applicable at the date of Judgment plus an uplift of 35% on the difference from when the relevant period expired and the date of Judgment.

-This new provision appears to be designed with the purpose of creating an additional incentive for encouraging Defendants to accept a Part 36 offer where it is made by a Claimant.
+This provision from 2024 appears to be designed with the purpose of creating an additional incentive for encouraging Defendants to accept a Part 36 offer where it is made by a Claimant.
 However, there is also an argument that this intervention has somewhat upset the balance between the risks of Defendants making a Part 36 offer, and in contrast the considerable benefits bestowed upon Claimants when making their Part 36 offers.
 Indeed, it was suggested at the 2023 Annual Open Meeting of the Civil Procedure Rule Committee that the Ministry of Justice policy regarding the new Part 36 provisions had focused more on successful Claimants than on Defendants, and the new 35% uplift provision would be an indication of that approach.

 Ultimately, it is not yet clear how the Courts will interpret and apply the new rules and only time will tell whether it becomes a help or a hinderance to the parties.
 Regardless, Part 36 remains a popular tool in the arsenal of litigators when it comes to cost protection.